 Use of a Subgroup of a Test Group.
 Upon concluding, using good engineering judgment and on a case-by-case basis, that a subgroup of vehicles differs from other vehicles in the identified test group and that a reasonable basis exists to find that the differences may directly impact the results of enforcement testing, the Executive Officer may determine that a subgroup of the test group is the appropriate motor vehicle class for testing.

 Use of Multiple Test Groups.
-Upon concluding that vehicles from several test groups (which may include test groups from different model years) share common characteristics that provide a reasonable basis to conclude that the results of enforcement testing would be applicable to vehicles in more than one test group, the Executive Officer may determine, on a case-by-case basis and using good engineering judgment, that the appropriate motor vehicle class for enforcement testing includes vehicles from more than one test group.
+Upon concluding that vehicles from several test groups (which may include test groups from different model years) share common characteristics that provide a reasonable basis to conclude that the results of enforcement testing would be applicable to vehicles in more than one test group, the Executive Officer may determine, on a case-by-case basis and using good engineering judgment, that the appropriate motor vehicle class for enforcement testing to determine compliance includes vehicles from more than one test group.

 Exclusion of Motor Vehicle Class That Exceeds Useful Life.
 Except for testing to determine whether a battery SOH indication or other standardized data requirement has been designed to deactivate or designed to report less accurately based on age or mileage, the Executive Officer shall not conduct enforcement testing of a motor vehicle class in which the vehicles, on average, exceed the useful life required under the applicable regulation.
 For purposes of this section, the Executive Officer shall determine that vehicles, on average, exceed the useful life if the motor vehicle class: exceeds 10 years in age for light-duty vehicles subject to a 10-year and 150,000 mile useful life; exceeds 14 years in age for light-duty vehicles with a gross vehicle weight rating (GVWR) of less than or equal to 6,000 pounds that are subject to a 15-year and 150,000 mile useful life; or exceeds 12 years in age for light-duty vehicles with a GVWR of greater than 6,000 pounds and less than or equal to 8,500 pounds that are subject to a 15-year and 150,000 mile useful life.